Mass Shooting Tracker

 When liberty comes with hands dabbled in blood it is hard to shake hands with her.

 9/11 did a number on us as a country.
 Continued inundation of hate-filled political rhetoric feeds a sense of collective frustration and negativity.
-Violence bubbles to the surface through our extremists and our mentally ill.
+Violence bubbles to the surface through our extremists.
 Consider the words of Oscar Wilde: When liberty comes with hands dabbled in blood it is hard to shake hands with her.

 Gun Control and Mental Health Care, NOW.